Radmanded/connect-eveng/README.md

-# connect-eveng
+# Connecting-Eve-NG

+1. In EVE-NG, select the Cloud and select ManagementCloud0 interface.

-1. Configure router
+2. Configure router

 >Note: Get the management range from your browser.
 It should match your Eve-Ng environment